 Unfortunately, we cannot cancel or refund your registration fee.
 If you can't Walk with us on February 11th, consider instead donating the fee to The Winter Walk and your tax deductibility is the full $100.
 You can still receive your Winter Walk hat with a registration, we'll send it to you if you have to miss the Walk.

 + I don't want to walk, how can I help?

 There are many ways to help The Winter Walk.
 You can help spread the word, share our website, Facebook, Instagram and Twitter.
 You can visit the sites of our partner organizations and help share their incredible work.
 You can volunteer to help with our walk, or better yet, volunteer to help the many service organizations in and around Boston!
 You can also make a donation to The Winter Walk here.

 + What should I wear to The Winter Walk?

 Please wear warm clothes and comfortable shoes for walking.
-The Winter Walk takes place rain, snow, or shine.
+The Winter Walk takes place rain, snow, or shine (unless it's a state of emergency, but we're hopeful that won't happen).
 Participants should be prepared for very cold weather and possible inclement conditions.
-The time outside will be 90 minutes to 2 hours for the full event.
+The time outside will be about 2 hours for the full event.